Justin Bieber’s Mother Erased Him From Her Twitter Bio Following His Quick Engagement To Hailey Baldwin

 — tine (@selsolace) July 20, 2018

-To make fans even more convinced that her action has everything to do with the fact that she’s not thrilled her son rushed into proposing to Baldwin, Mallette “liked” a post former Bachelor, Sean Lowe, wrote on Twitter apparently condemning quick engagements.
+To make fans even more convinced that her action has everything to do with the fact that she’s not thrilled her son rushed into proposing to Baldwin, Mallette “liked” a post former Bachelor Sean Lowe wrote on Twitter apparently condemning quick engagements.

 Before proposing to a woman they’ve only known for a few weeks, I think the final guys on The Bachelorette should come help me scrub my kid’s diarrhea out of my living room rug just to make sure they’re serious about the whole “I want a family with you” thing.